-Most important for each vending operator is that new vend pricing, up to $3.50, was established and accepted by the customers and the locations.
+Most important for each vending operator is that new vend pricing, up to $3.50, were established and accepted by the customers and the locations.
 There were no complaints by any location as to the higher prices; value was clearly perceived.

-Why keep lower price products?
+Why keep low price products?

 Scott Meskin, president of Black Tie Services in Baltimore, Md., concluded in reviewing these and similar results: “The placement of premium products provides Black Tie with an opportunity to increase pricing and improve profitability in a wide range of other products in our machines.
 Having the low price in the gum/mint module runs contrary to our program to provide premium products in all categories.”

 The placement of the premium products was not successful in every machine.
 The vending operator must have the SKU level data and machine profitability report to track the results.